ilonayoyoo/MachineLearningPrac/README.md

 |  $w$  |  parameter: weight                                 | `w`    |
 |  $b$           |  parameter: bias                                           | `b`    |
 | $f_{w,b}(x^{(i)})$ | The result of the model evaluation at $x^{(i)}$ parameterized by $w,b$: $f_{w,b}(x^{(i)}) = wx^{(i)}+b$  | `f_wb` |

+Tools
+In this lab you will make use of:

+NumPy, a popular library for scientific computing Matplotlib, a popular library for plotting data

+import numpy as np
+import matplotlib.pyplot as plt plt.style.use('./deeplearning.mplstyle')